yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
 In this exercise, you'll start with the **Davinci** model from the **GPT-3** family of text generation models. **text-davinci-003** is a good general model for summarizing and generating natural language.
 For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.

-## Explore a model in the Completions playground
+## Task 3: Explore a model in the Completions playground

 *Playgrounds* are useful interfaces in Azure OpenAI Studio that you can use to experiment with your deployed models without needing to develop your own client application.